Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 {{< image src="img/HOL.jpg" alt="HOL" width="120%" title="Figure 1: A long request can block short requests and introduce severe HOL blocking and high latency.
 We assume there is no prefill time, and the system takes 1 second to generate 1 token.
 With a First-come-first-serve (FCFS) schedule, the long request *R0*, which arrives first and takes 10 seconds to generate 10 tokens, will block subsequent shorter requests *R1* and *R2* for 10 seconds.
 Hence the latencies of *R0*,  *R1*, and *R2* are $10 / 10 = 1, (10 + 2) / 2 = 6, (10+2+1)/1=13 \mbox{ s / token}$, respectively, perceived by users, with an average latency of $(1+6+13)/3 = 6.67 \mbox{ s / token}$.
 By contrast, prioritizing shortest requests yields an average latency of $(1.3+1.5+1)/3=1.27 \mbox{ s / token}$ -- a $5.3\times$ reduction in average latency.">}}

-## LLM Scheduling by Learning-To-Rank
+## LLM Scheduling by Learning To Rank

-### Ranking is All You Need (to approximate SJF)
+### Accurate Rankings, Not Exact Lengths, Enable SJF-like Scheduling

-Due to LLM's autoregressive decoding, tokens are generated one by one, with each token depending on all previous tokens.
-Since we cannot predict when the model will generate an *End-Of-Sequence* token, precise generation lengths cannot be determined at the start.
+An LLM generates text through autoregressive decoding, producing one token at a time based on all previously generated tokens.
+The model continues this sequential generation until it produces a special End-of-Sequence (EOS) token, which signals the completion of the response.
+Due to this autoregressive nature, we cannot anticipate the EOS token's timing, making generation lengths unpredictable at the start of processing.

-However, we demonstrate that exact lengths aren't necessary - accurate prediction of **generation length rankings** is sufficient.
+While SJF scheduling traditionally requires exact job length information, we demonstrate that precise lengths aren't necessary - accurate prediction of **generation length rankings** is sufficient for effective scheduling.
+This insight enables us to approximate SJF/SRTF scheduling by using these rankings to reduce HOL blocking and achieve lower latency in LLM serving.

-Our goal is to approximate true SJF/SRTF scheduling using these rankings to reduce HOL blocking (Figure 2a) and achieve lower latency in LLM serving.
-As shown in Figure 2a, our approach achieves a normalized waiting time that's 0.5x of FCFS, while still being only 0.2x away from the optimal SRTF.
-Figure 2b demonstrates that higher Kendall's Tau correlations indicate more accurate rank predictions compared to the oracle (SJF/SRTF), which directly translates to lower latency per token in the LLM serving system.
+Our experiments validate this approach.
+As shown in Figure 2a, our ranking-based scheduler achieves a normalized waiting time that's 0.5x of FCFS, while remaining only 0.2x away from the optimal SRTF scheduler that has access to perfect length information.
+Furthermore, Figure 2b reveals the direct relationship between ranking accuracy and system performance: higher Kendall's Tau correlations with the oracle rankings (SJF/SRTF) translate to lower per-token latency in the LLM serving system.

 {{< image src="img/ranking.png" alt="ranking" width="120%" title="Figure 2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
 This finding was validated using the ShareGPT dataset with the Llama-3-8B model.">}}